Searching Your Library

 |---|---|

-is:favorite or is:fav | Favorited bookmarks |
+is:favorite or is:fav | Favorited items |

-is:unread | Bookmarks with inbox status |
+is:unread | Items with inbox status |

-is:reading | Bookmarks you've started reading (have progress > 0) |
+is:reading | Items you have started reading (have progress > 0) |

 is:article | Shortcut for type:article |